Joe Lonsdale

 Lonsdale began his career as an intern at PayPal, then worked as an early executive at Clarium Capital, a hedge fund run by Lonsdale's mentor, Peter Thiel.
-In 2004, he, Thiel, Alex Karp, Stephen Cohen, and Nathan Gettings co-founded Palantir Technologies, a data mining and defense technology company.
-Lonsdale left Palantir in 2009 and co-founded Addepar, a wealth management technology company.
-Lonsdale co-founded the venture capital firm Formation 8 in 2011, and another called 8VC in 2015.
+In 2004, he, Thiel, and three others co-founded Palantir.
+Lonsdale left Palantir in 2009.

+In 2009, he co-founded Addepar, a wealth management technology company.
+In 2011, Lonsdale co-founded the venture capital firm Formation 8, and in 2015, he founded the technology investment firm 8VC.

 Lonsdale has been outspoken about politics, and is an active Republican donor and fundraiser.
-He founded the conservative Cicero Institute think tank, and co-founded the private University of Austin.
+He founded the conservative Cicero Institute think tank and co-founded the private University of Austin.

 Early life and education

 Lonsdale grew up in Fremont, California, with two brothers.
 His father was Irish Catholic, and he was raised Jewish by his mother.
 He has described his family as "very, very competitive".

 Lonsdale graduated from Stanford University in 2004 with a degree in computer science.
 From 2002 to 2003, he served as editor-in-chief of The Stanford Review, a student-run newspaper with a predominantly libertarian and conservative editorial perspective.
 The Stanford Review was co-founded in 1987 by Peter Thiel, who would eventually become a mentor to Lonsdale.